Tarporley: Governance

+The parish council comprises 12 locally elected members.

 An electoral ward of the same name exists.
 This ward stretches north-east to the Budworths with a total population at the 2011 census of 4,398.

 Civic history

-At Domesday, Tarporley was a township and ancient parish in the Hundred of Rushton, but by the late 12th century it had become part of Eddisbury Hundred.
-From 1866, the village has had civil parish status and its parish council gives it some limited local government autonomy.
-The parish council comprises 12 locally elected members.
+Tarporley was an ancient parish, appearing in the Domesday Book of 1086 in the hundred of Rushton, but by the late 12th century it had become part of Eddisbury Hundred.
+The parish included four townships, being Eaton, Rushton, Utkinton and a Tarporley township that covered the main settlement and adjoining areas.
+In 1863 the whole parish was declared to be a local government district, governed by a local board.

-Tarporley Urban District was created in 1894 and was abolished in 1936.
-From 1936 until 1974 Tarporley was a part of Northwich Rural District, until that district's abolition as a result of the Local Government Act 1972.
+Such districts were reconstituted as urban districts in 1894.
+Tarporley Urban District Council met at the Public Hall on Forest Road (since demolished and replaced by a house called 37 Forest Road).
+The urban district was abolished in 1936, when the area was split into three rural parishes called Tarporley, Rushton and Utkinton within the Northwich Rural District.
+Northwich Rural District was abolished in 1974 under the Local Government Act 1972.
 From 1 April 1974 Tarporley formed part of the borough of Vale Royal, within Cheshire and was included in the new unitary authority of Cheshire West and Chester on 1 April 2009.

 Political representation

-Tarporley has been in the parliamentary constituency of Eddisbury since that constituency's re-establishment in 1983, following its abolition in 1950.
-The constituency has been represented by Conservative MPs since its re-establishment: Edward Timpson (since 2019), Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Tarporley is part of the parliamentary constituency of Chester South and Eddisbury, represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which had been represented by Conservative Party MPs since its re-establishment in 1983, apart from a brief period in 2019 when the sitting MP Antoinette Sandbach had the Conservative whip removed and eventually sat as a Liberal Democrat before losing her seat to the Conservative Edward Timpson in the 2019 general election.

 Demography

 Geography and transport

 Tarporley is bypassed by the A49 and A51 roads.
 The village was once served by Beeston Castle and Tarporley railway station on the North Wales Coast Line between Crewe and Chester, more than two miles from the village; the line remains open but the station closed in April 1966.

-A local bus service, route 84, is provided by Arriva Buses Wales.
+A local bus service, route 84, is provided by Stagecoach in Lancashire.